punchcode-fullstack/student-resources/frontend/html/README.md

 ## Head

 - holds meta data (data about data)
-- title tag identifies the title of the document (in chrome)
+- title tag identifies the title of the document (in the browser)

 ```html
 <head>